Wehzie/Bachelor-Thesis-Data-Democracy/README.md

         sudo apt install python3 pip3
         pip3 install -U matplotlib numpy

+To generate plots in pgf format that can be read by LaTeX, a form of LaTeX must be installed.
+The genration of pgf plots is enabled by default, however it can easily be disabled in `main.py`; then a LaTeX install is no longer needed.

+        sudo apt install texlive texlive-xetex

 ## Running the simulation

 Clone the project using Git or download manually.